According to Global Workplace Analytics, over 4 million people work away from the office on a daily basis.

 1. Schedule a Daily Call

 Schedule a call every morning to check in with your remote workers.
+Use OnSIP's desktop or mobile app—available for free to OnSIP users—so that you communicate easily and even on the go.
 Discuss what's expected of them for the day, and give them hard deadlines so they know what they're expected to turn in.
 This daily conversation keeps both of you on the same page.

 2. Chat It Up